raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 # Architecture and protocol overview

-The MIMI DS protocol allows interoperability between an owning DS which hosts a group conversation and one or more guest DSs which are home to one or more of the conversation's group members.
+The MIMI DS protocol allows interoperability between a hub which hosts a group conversation and one or more guest DSs which are home to one or more of the conversation's group members.
 Underlying each group conversation is an MLS group that facilitates end-to-end encryption and authentication between group